Thank you for your interest in the Renew Training and Grant Program. Applications are now closed. Thank you to everyone that applied.

 15 eligible recipients will each participate in a 10-week facilitated CO.STARTERS RebuildTM Course (virtual) + receive a $2500 small business grant + attend weekly peer meetups + receive mentorship and ongoing support.

 The Renew Your Business Training and Grant Program is offered by the Entrepreneurship Center at WCC, and is designed to provide historically under-resourced business owners actionable next steps for long-term momentum and stabilization, after facing business hardships due to the global pandemic.
 The intent is to support a local network of entrepreneurs to foster mutual sustainability in our community.

 The program is funded by Ann Arbor SPARK and the Washtenaw County Office of Community and Economic Development.

-Applications will close on December 4th, 2020 at 5pm.
-Cohort members will be announced
+Applications closed on December 4th at 5pm.
+Cohort members will be announced by Friday,

 This program is for someone who: